SoilLifeL/unpacktools/README.md

 ## Installation
   Windows: `py -m pip install unpacktools` Ubuntu/Linux: `python3 -m pip install unpacktools`
-## Our Challenge
+## Our 'Challenge'
   We didn't and won't use any asterisks in our source code to unpack iterators.
 We unpack them with our own algorithm. -Of course, I don't mean that we do not use *args.-
 ## Features
 Note: To work with the examples below, you should import the package as: `from unpacktools.unpack import *`
-* You can pass unpack objects to handled functions.
-Example:
+* You can pass unpack objects to 'handled' functions.
+To handle a single function, you can use a decorator:
   ```python3
   @func_handler
   def foo(a, b, c, d) -> "a + b + c + d" :